 - In bark-on wood products

 Invasive bark beetles are challenging in similar ways as other invasive species.
 Invasive bark beetles may overlap in host preferences and timing with native bark beetles and other pests making it difficult to distinguish or isolate damage between different pests.
 Invasive bark beetles may also vector potentially invasive pathogens, and invasive bark beetles lack natural enemies in their new location that would help to keep their populations in check.
-Additionally, bark beetles are very small and invasive ones may be difficult to distinguish from our native bark beetle species.

 A few invasive bark beetles threaten Alaskan forests.
 While none have been detected or currently exist in Alaska, they all pose a threat and could be introduced through travel or trade.